PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 - CPU
   - Use [AMDPowerGadget](https://github.com/trulyspinach/SMCAMDProcessor) for energy management and temperature viewing

 - IGPU
   - Hardware acceleration has some issues, waiting for [NootedRed](https://github.com/NootInc/NootedRed) driver update to solve
   - Use [RadeonSensor](https://github.com/NootInc/RadeonSensor) to view temperature

 - WiFi/Bluetooth

 - Apple ID & iMessages & iCloud

 - Interrupt mode touchpad and keyboard

 - 1440p 60hz hidpi display

 - Built-in speakers and 3.5mm headphone audio output

 - All USB ports

 - NVME SSD

 - Metal acceleration

 - Brightness/volume shortcut keys and Keyboard backlight control
   - To use [ROG-HID](https://github.com/black-dragon74/ROG-HID) control, you need to disable SIP (System Integrity Protection) for this software

 - S3 Sleep
   - To wake up, use the power button or open the lid of the laptop.

+  - You may need to input in the terminal:

+    ```
+    sudo pmset autopoweroff 0
+    sudo pmset powernap 0
+    sudo pmset standby 0
+    sudo pmset proximitywake 0
+    sudo pmset tcpkeepalive 0
+    ```

 ### Not Working&Problem